xnull-eu/xnull-cleanup-tool/README.md

 7. **Review results**: Check the final status messages for any issues or completion confirmation

 ### Interface Guide
-- **Left Panel**: List of all available cleanup options with checkboxes
+- **Left Panel**: List of all available cleanup options with checkboxes and real-time size display
 - **Right Panel**: Detailed descriptions, file locations, and risk warnings for selected items
 - **Bottom Section**: Progress bar, status messages, and action buttons
 - **Title Bar**: Custom minimize and exit buttons (click and drag to move window)
+- **Size Display**: Each cleanup option shows calculated size in parentheses (e.g., "Windows Temp (125.4 MB)")
+- **Live Updates**: Sizes refresh automatically every 5 seconds and immediately after cleanup operations
+- **Select All Synchronization**: The "Select All" checkbox automatically updates based on individual selections

 ## Important Notes